krikamol/group/tabs/join.md

 > [!TIP]
 > Basically, we want to see strong evidence of great research, someone whose work fits well with what we're doing, and someone we'll enjoy working with.

+## Doctoral Candidate

+A doctoral student is a researcher in training, contributing to the advancement of knowledge, while developing the skills and expertise necessary for a successful academic or research career.
+In the German academic system, doctoral candidates are generally employed as research associates or similar positions, receiving a regular salary and associated benefits, distinguishing their status from that of students receiving financial aid.

+Pursuing a PhD degree can be fun, yet demanding.
+It requires a blend of intellectual curiosity, perseverance, and dedication.
+As a doctoral student in our group, your primary responsibility is to become a producer of new knowledge, not just a consumer of existing knowledge.
+Under your supervisor's guidance, you are expected to push the boundaries of your field by generating new insights, discoveries, or theories.

+<b>How to Apply</b>:

+To apply for a PhD position in our group, you will need to submit at least

+- a cover letter,
+- a CV, and
+- a personal statement,

+together with contact information of at most two references who are willing to attest your academic aptitude, for example, your bachelor/master thesis supervisors.

+Your cover letter should convey your enthusiasm for pursuing a PhD, especially within our group.
+In your personal statement (approximately 1–2 pages), please summarize your research background and explain how it connects to the research topics you hope to explore.
+Feel free to mention a research paper from our group that has particularly captured your interest.

+> [!TIP]
+> For doctoral candidates, we look for someone with whom we'll enjoy working.
+Ideally, we want someone who is open-minded, intrinsically motivated, and is not afraid of taking their own initiative.
+Prior experience in publishing research papers is a plus.

 ### [Helmholtz Visiting Researcher Grant](https://www.helmholtz-hida.de/en/new-horizons/hida-visiting-program/)